bath-bcss/Technical-Labs/docs/UNIX_shell.md

 What is UNIX
 ------------

 When people say UNIX they normally mean the family of UNIX-like operating systems that derive from the original AT&T UNIX operating system.
 The original UNIX was written (along with the C programming language) in the 1970s by Ken Thompson, Dennis Ritchie and others.
 There are many UNIX-like operating systems - macOS and Linux being the two most popular for desktop, with iOS and Android dominating the mobile market.

-UNIX systems are characterised by a modular design where functionality is made up by simple tools, each of which perform well defined functions, and can be combined to together become more complex.
-UNIX operating systems consist of many librarys and utilities along with a master control program, the kernal, which handles starting and stopping programs, handles the file system, and other low level tasks that programs share.
+UNIX-like systems are characterised by a modular design where functionality is made up of simple tools.
+Each tool performs a well defined function, and can be combined with other tools to together become more complex.
+UNIX-like operating systems consist of many libraries and utilities along with a master control program (the kernel), which handles starting and stopping programs, file system, and other low level tasks that programs share.

-UNIX was instrumental in the development of the internet and still makes up the vast majority of the machines that make up the internet.
+UNIX was instrumental in the development of the internet and still comprises the vast majority of the machines that make up the internet.

 What is the shell?
 ------------------

-The shell is the command-line interpreter for UNIX-like operating systems.
+The shell is the command line interpreter for UNIX-like operating systems.
 Users can control the operating system through the shell which is both a command language and a scripting language.
-Users tend to interact with the ith shell through a terminal emulator.
-Which, as the name suggests, emulate old style computer terminals.
+Users tend to interact with the shell through a terminal emulator.
+As the name suggests, this emulates old style computer terminals.
 This is normally the "Terminal" app on your computer.

-In essense, the shell is the language and syntax you use to input commands and scripts into the terminal emulator.
-The terminal emulator then sends those commands to the unix operating system which either runs librarys installled or runs utilities from the kernal. then the output is sent back to the terminal emulator and displayed.
+In essence, the shell is the language and syntax you use to input commands and scripts into the terminal emulator.
+The terminal emulator then sends those commands to the UNIX operating system which either runs installed libraries or utilities from the kernel.
+The output is then sent back to the terminal emulator and displayed.

-The most common shell is the Bourne Again SHell, or bash for short, but shells like the Z SHell (zsh) and the Friendly Interactive SHell (fish) are gaining in popularity.
+The most common shell is the **B**ourne **A**gain **Sh**ell, or bash for short, but shells like the **Z Sh**ell (zsh) and the **F**riendly **I**nteractive **Sh**ell (fish) are gaining in popularity.
 We'll be using bash.

-How to install a UNIX like command line on your computer
+How to install a UNIX-like command line on your computer
 --------------------------------------------------------

-For mac and linux users this answer is very simble.
-You are already running on a UNIX-like operating system, Install the terminal emulator of your choice (or use the pre installed options) and you're ready.
+For Mac and Linux users this answer is very simple.
+You are already running on a UNIX-like operating system!
+Install the terminal emulator of your choice (or use the pre-installed options) and you're ready.

 For Windows the answer is more complicated.
-As windows is not a UNIX-like operating system it doesnt use a UNIX shell, instead it uses powershell, which isnt very widely used and is incompatible with most UNIX tools.
+As Windows is not a UNIX-like operating system it doesn't use a UNIX shell.
+Instead, it uses PowerShell, which isn't very widely used and is incompatible with most UNIX tools.

-However all is not lost!
-With Windows 10 Microsoft added a full Windows subsystem for Linux, which allows Windows users to use a UNIX shell, like bash, and most all of the GNU utilities that make up linux, just without the linux kernal!
+However, all is not lost!
+With Windows 10 Microsoft added a full Windows subsystem for Linux, which allows Windows users to use a UNIX shell (like bash) and almost all of the GNU utilities that make up Linux, just without the Linux kernel.

 To install go to [this
 page](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)
-which gives instructions on installing a bash shell, then most everything should be the same from there on out.
+which gives instructions on installing a bash shell, then almost everything should be the same from there on out.

 How to use the UNIX shell